TomB-134/MinimalMenu/README.md

 1. Download and install Fabric from [here](https://fabricmc.net/use)
 2. Download Fabric API mod from [here](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and place in your mods folder.
 3. Download Modmenu from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/modmenu) (Required to be able to configure mod, all settings are off by default.)
+4. Download Cloth config from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/cloth-config)
-4. Download Minimal Menu from [the github page](https://github.com/TomB-134/MinimalMenu/releases) or from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/minimal-menu) and place in your mods folder.
+5. Download Minimal Menu from [the github page](https://github.com/TomB-134/MinimalMenu/releases) or from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/minimal-menu) and place in your mods folder.